 She sounded as if her sole desire was to add doughnut-making to her resume.
 However, I’ve seen her eat doughnuts and she was no slouch.

 As we left, I heard Tamantha casually mention to Zeb that Shadow was alone at my house and it seemed a shame to wait until she was ready for bed to see him.

 I suspected doughnuts were also in Shadow’s future.COLLAPSE

 Now in Paperback and Audiobook!

-Reaction Shot is now available in paperback at Amazon and Barnes & Noble, and will be on sale later this fall at Walmart.
+Reaction Shot is now available in paperback at Amazon, Barnes & Noble and Walmart.
 This gives you the choice of reading the newest Caught Dead in Wyoming mystery cradled in your hands or connected to your favorite device.
 Also in the pipeline: the large-print edition.